CD Review: The True Story of Jesse James / The Last Wagon

 Click Track: Jesse

 Delmer Davies’ THE LAST WAGON (1956) stars Richard Widmark as “Comanche Todd,” a Comanche-raised trapper wanted for murder after avenging the death of his Indian wife and children.
 Davies had directed earlier Westerns, including THE DRUM BEAT (1954) and the classic BROKEN ARROW (1950), starring James Stewart, but he is best remembered for his quartet of successful soapers starring Troy Donahue, beginning with A SUMMER PLACE (1959).
-Contributing the score for the film is Lionel Newman, brother of studio music department head, Alfred Newman, both of whom conducted Harline’s score for JESSE JAME.
+Contributing the score for the film is Lionel Newman, brother of studio music department head, Alfred Newman, both of whom conducted Harline’s score for JESSE JAMES.

 Newman’s music doesn’t bear the hallmark of a personal style to the extent that Alfred, Randy or Thomas Newman do, but that is no reflection on Newman’s craft.
 The score blends together traditional Western harmonies, Native American rhythms, and action-oriented cues to form an exciting, and at times moving, dramatic score.
 The tender love theme is an immediate standout.
 Add in the guitar and harmonica, and it’s a theme you can imagine hearing around a campfire.